-However, these advances have only improved recording of aurora over, approximately, the last 20 years.
+The advances in cameras, event forecasting and event reporting have only improved recording of aurora over, approximately, the last 20 years when the number of potential observers was greatly increased by individuals with cameras on their smartphones.
 Before then, records came from the diaries of scientists and enthusiasts, log books generated by observatories, expeditions and commercial ships, meteorological reports and newspaper reports.
 There are other, unexpected, sources.
 For example, because a bombing raid on London during the 1914-1918 war had been facilitated by the illumination of the River Thames by aurora (navigation techniques at night were minimal at the time), the British Air Ministry thereafter collected auroral sightings and many were provided by the many lighthouse keepers around the coasts of Britain (Lockwood & Barnard 2015).
 Logbooks of ships at sea are a small but valuable resource because they help to fill in some of the gaps between centres of population.
 However, all of these sources of information on the aurora were in decline from about 1950 onwards and before the internet became a factor, auroral reporting was at a lower level than at any time since the 18^{th} century.
-Reports in newspapers and the literature have become restricted to major events and newspapers often now carry more forecasts of auroral events than after-the-fact reports on them.
+Reports in newspapers and the literature have become restricted to major events, and newspapers often now carry more forecasts of auroral events than after-the-fact reports on them.

 These factors mean that it is not straightforward to compare the May 2024 event to past events.
 In this paper, we present a method that is designed to try to minimize the effect of the changes and put the 2024 May event in context with other great storms.
-This is important because in all reconstruction work we aim to make the historic dataset as homogeneous as possible so that we can extrapolate data taken during the space age back to earlier times, as has been done for both continuous data series (e.g., Lockwood et al. 2022a,b) and for extreme events (Cliver et al. 2022a).
+This is important because in all reconstruction work we aim to make the historic dataset as homogeneous as possible so that we can extrapolate data taken during the space age back to earlier times, as has been done for both continuous data series (e.g. Lockwood et al. 2022a,b) and for extreme events (Owens et al. 2021; Cliver et al. 2022a).